Atomoxide/53001-Project/README.md

 * "image": a list of image URI for the product
 * **Check out the example json data file linked above to see an actual instance**

+### Benefit and Reason of using Document DB
+* The attributes of each item in the collection can be different, offerring the flexibility to handle various product from different category
+* Easy to handle structured data, semi-structured data, and unstrucutured data.

 ## Key-value Database: RedisDB

 ### Example Data Bucket and Usage file
 * The example data bucket (filed script) and its explanatory usage text file can be found at: [https://github.com/Atomoxide/53001-Project/tree/main/key_value_DB](https://github.com/Atomoxide/53001-Project/tree/main/key_value_DB)
+* **Check out the example to see an actual instance**

 ### Bucket: session:[session_id]
 * named with session_id